Raoshwill99/DigitalLicense/README.md

 - Content registration and management
 - License purchasing and validation
-- Automated royalty distributions (planned)
+- Automated royalty distributions
-- Transparent usage analytics for creators (planned)
+- Transparent usage analytics for creators
-- Integration with Bitcoin for microtransactions (planned)
+- Integration with Bitcoin for microtransactions

 ## Technology Stack